B2B eCommerce marketplace: Platforms, Building Guide, and Success Principles

 B2C Marketplaces: Individual Consumer Choice

 In B2C marketplaces within the encompassing B2B marketplace, the decision-making process is largely individual-centric.
 Consumers make choices based on personal preferences, reviews, and the overall appeal of products or services.
-The goal is to capture the attention and loyalty of individual consumers through effective marketing and product presentation within the broader B2B marketplace.
+The goal is to capture the attention and loyalty of individual consumers through effective marketing strategies and product presentation within the broader B2B marketplace.

 4. Marketing and Branding Strategies in the B2B Marketplace